lopezdsr/sql-query/sqlref/sql_reference.template.md

 Valid values for object type identifier are `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.
 If the file format is CVS, the optional `FIELDS TERMINATED BY` <character> clause allows you to specify a field delimiter/separator other than the default `,` (comma).
+If the file format is JSON, each line must contain a separate, self-contained, and valid JSON object, also called newline-delimited JSON.

 For example, the query for parsing a CSV with '|' as delimiter looks like the following: